nthewara/nthewara-blog/content/posts/SecuringMicrosoftFoundrywithBYOVNet/index.md

 ### Understanding AI Foundry Versions

 {{< alert icon="lightbulb" cardColor="#0077be" iconColor="#ffffff" textColor="#ffffff" >}}
 It's important to note that there are multiple versions of AI Foundry in documentation.
 This blog focuses on **Microsoft Foundry Classic** Service.
-For a detailed explanation of the differences between Hub based and Projectbased Foundry experiences, refer to [this blog](https://techcommunity.microsoft.com/blog/azure-ai-foundry-blog/build-recap-new-azure-ai-foundry-resource-developer-apis-and-tools/4427241).
+For a detailed explanation of the differences between Hub based and Project based Foundry experiences, refer to [this blog](https://techcommunity.microsoft.com/blog/azure-ai-foundry-blog/build-recap-new-azure-ai-foundry-resource-developer-apis-and-tools/4427241).
 {{< /alert >}}

 ## Network Security Architecture Overview